-• There are only 3 ‘rules’ for everyone at Forest School: Look after your-self, Look after each other and Look after the environment. • The accompanying teachers, helpers and assistants are expected to support, encourage and become involved with the children on their learning journeys.
+• There are only 3 ‘rules’ for everyone at Treecreepers: Look after your-self, Look after each other and Look after the environment. • The accompanying teachers, helpers and assistants are expected to support, encourage and become involved with the children on their learning journeys.

 • Sessions will be held in all weather conditions (except extremely high winds) so teachers, helpers and assistants will need to be dressed well.

 • Communication is essential!
 We will let you know all relevant information about activities, safety and other matters when it is needed.
 Please let US know if you have any concerns, queries, observations and feedback etc.

 • You are a role model and children WILL copy you in every aspect of their learning.
 Please bear in mind those small eyes and ears that are following you!